ajbaker2/DataViz/proposal.md

 https://apps.bea.gov/regional/downloadzip.htm

 ### Description
 Titled "Personal Income by County, Metro, and Other Areas", this source contains information regarding the personal income of Americans at a number of different levels.
 Two example datasets here are "Annual personal income and employment by state" and "Annual personal income by county".
+This gets us data at a level lower than state, which will get us a more refined sense of where exactly income inequality is worst.
+Moreove, because of differing local tax levels, we can also try to do a comparison-- similar to the state level-- of local inequalities and how they are affected by differing policies.

 ### Estimates
 For example, the Annual personal income by county data has a dataset for each state, and within this there are statistics for each county regarding income levels and population.
 There is information like this for each county in the US, and the data covers 1969 to modern day in time series format.